lemontea63/reproducible_figures_assignment/README.md

 .csv files to store data can be found in "data" folder.
 Deleted code which you may wish to look at can be found in "graveyard" folder.

-To open the analysis, download the whole repository, open reproducible_figures_assignment.rproj, open reproducible_figures_assignment.rmd from within the R project and then ensure renv has been restored using renv::restore.
+To open the analysis, download the whole repository, open reproducible_figures_assignment.rproj, open reproducible_figures_assignment.rmd from within the R project and then ensure renv has been restored by typing renv::restore in the console.